chromatone/chromatone.center/content/practice/synth/elementary/index.md

 </client-only>

-Tune the synth in the sidebar, panel will slide out if you click the piano icon.
+Elementary synth is now default at Chromatone!
+To change synthesis parameters use the piano keys icon to open the slide out panel.
+And browse any page you may just play along.